Adverbial: The form of adverbials

 An adverbial is a construction which modifies or describes verbs.
 When an adverbial modifies a verb, it changes the meaning of that verb.
 This may be performed by an adverb or a word group, either considered an adverbial: for example, a prepositional phrase, a noun phrase, a finite clause or a non-finite clause.

 Types of adverbials that form sentence elements

 Adverbials are typically divided into four classes:

-Adverbial complements (i.e. obligatory adverbial) are adverbials that render a sentence ungrammatical and meaningless if removed.
+Adverbial complements (i.e. obligatory adverbials) are adverbials that render a sentence ungrammatical and meaningless if removed.

 John put the flowers in the water.

 Adjuncts: These are part of the core meaning of the sentence, but if omitted still leave a meaningful sentence.

 John and Sophia helped me with my homework.

 Conjuncts: These link two sentences together.

 John helped; therefore, I was able to do my homework.

 Disjuncts: These make comments on the meaning of the rest of the sentence.

 Surprisingly, he passed all of his exams.